 - The details of your sponsor or LOI provider

 When you fill out the form, follow the same guidelines as you did to apply for your visa.
-Avoid mention of visiting places like Peshawar and Gilgit.
+Avoid mention of visiting places like Peshawar.
 Feel free to say you’re flying out.
 And don’t worry about India visits—we’d spent the previous 9 months in India, told the officer we’d be going back in a few weeks, and still there was no issue.

 If you have a visit visa, meaning you received your letter of invitation from a local, it might help if you bring your sponsor with you.
 We went with another friend who was not our sponsor, and we were told it’s not always possible to extend visit visas.
 Luckily, our friend managed to sweet talk the officer, and he relented.
 You shouldn’t encounter such issues with a tourist visa.